Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 raritanval.edu/private-shows-planetarium

 Journey through the solar system, ride alongside a star or enter a black hole while inside the planetarium.
-Unlock your students’ creativity with a laser concert where they’ll draw pictures on the dome as music plays.
+Sign them up for a scavenger hunt and then treat them to astronaut ice cream after.

 RED MILL MUSEUM